UK To Focus On Age, Not Occupation For Next Vaccines - UrduPoint

 London, (UrduPoint / Pakistan Point News - 26th Feb, 2021 ) :Britain's next phase of coronavirus vaccines will be administered based on age rather than occupational risk, an advisory group said Friday, sparking anger from police and teachers who said they should get priority.

+Speaking at a televised press conference on Friday, Health Secretary Matt Hancock said Britain's Joint Committee on Vaccination and Immunisation (JCVI) had opted to offer the jab based on age "in order to save most lives".

+"This is the fastest and simplest way to roll out the jab.
+Our moral duty is to put saving lives first, and that's what we've done," he said.

-Britain has already vaccinated 18 million people with at least one dose and says it plans to finish the whole population by the end of July.
+Britain has vaccinated 19 million people, 35 percent of all adults, with at least one dose and says it plans to finish the whole population by the end of July.

-It is aiming to give a first dose to people over 50 and vulnerable groups by mid-April before moving onto those in their 40s, followed by those in their 30s and over-18s, said Professor Wei Shen Lim from the Joint Committee on Vaccination and Immunisation (JCVI).
+It is aiming to give a first dose to people over 50 and vulnerable groups by mid-April before moving onto those in their 40s, followed by those in their 30s and the other over-18s, the JCVI announced earlier on Friday.

-Lim said it was speedier to move through groups by age, rather than occupational risk.
+Professor Wei Shen Lim, a member of the committee, said it would be speedier to move through groups by age, rather than occupational risk.

 "Following an age-based programme will be simple, and simplicity has been one of the cornerstones of the current programme in terms of speed and success," he said.

-"Speed is the critical factor here."
-But the decision was lambasted by police, who called it a "contemptible betrayal of police officers".
+"Speed is the critical factor here." - 'Their anger is palpable' - But the decision was lambasted by police, who called it a "contemptible betrayal of police officers".

 "Their anger is palpable, this will not be forgotten," tweeted John Apter, the national chairman of the Police Federation of England and Wales, which represents frontline officers.